rod608/flask_auth2/readme.md

 # Project 3 Notes:
 Requirement #1: "Your project must have a log file with an entry for each time a user uploads a CSV playlist."
-1. Embedded within songs_upload() function within the songs/dunderinit.
+   - COMPLETED | Embedded within songs_upload() function within the songs/dunderinit.
 The log file is myApp.log.

 Requirement #2: "There must be a test to verify that the CSV file is uploaded and processed."
-1. A portion of the test_csv_verification() test method in tests/csv_verification_test accomplishes this.
+   - A portion of the test_csv_verification() test method in tests/csv_verification_test accomplishes this.

 Requirement #3: "You must create a database record that is related to the user record for each song in the playlist.
 You only need to store the song's title, artist, year, and genre."
-1. Found in the Song class within db/models/dunderinit.
+   - Found in the Song class within db/models/dunderinit.
 All four requested properties for the Song-related datatable are included.

 Requirement #4: "You must have a test for login, a test for registration, a test for accessing the dashboard as a logged-in user, and a test for denying access to the dashboard, and denying access to uploading the CSV file"
+   - All can be found within tests/user_test in their associated functions and are in order following the test_adding_user() method.

+Requirement #5: "Write a log message for each request and response that records the method, route, time, request address."
+   - COMPLETED | Done by making use of RequestFormatter within logging_config's dunderinit.
+Check out the request logger.

 ## Running Locally